Left Continue shopping

 Latin America Collected in Sonora, Mexico; phenolic profiling study used Mexican specimens; likely present across appropriate subtropical hardwood zones

-Can You Cultivate Bay Polypore (Phellinus badius)?
+Can You Actually Cultivate Bay Polypore (Phellinus badius)?

 1